JustToTryModels/poihgfkjhvc/README.md

 ## ⚔️ Model Comparison & Selection

-To ensure the most robust prediction capability, **11 different classification models** were evaluated using Recursive Feature Elimination (RFE) and Stratified K-Fold Cross-Validation.
+To ensure the most robust prediction capability, **11 different classification models** were evaluated.
+Feature selection techniques were tailored to each model where applicable:

+- **Tree-based models** (e.g., Random Forest, XGBoost, LightGBM) used their own **internal feature importance metrics** (such as Mean Decrease in Impurity or Gain-based importance).
+- **Other models** (e.g., Logistic Regression, SVC, KNN) were evaluated using **Recursive Feature Elimination (RFE)**.

+All models were validated using **Stratified K-Fold Cross-Validation (k=5)** to ensure fair comparison and generalizability.

 ### 🚀 Performance Leaderboard (Test Set)